-As of March 31, 2021, there have been no material charges in contractual obligations as disclosed under the caption "Contractual Obligations and Commitments" in Item 7 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, except as noted below.
+As of June 30, 2021, there have been no material charges in contractual obligations as disclosed under the caption "Contractual Obligations and Commitments" in Item 7 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2020, except as noted below.

 On March 17, 2021, the Company entered into an office lease agreement for approximately 5,000 leasable square feet, in Frisco, Texas, to be used as administrative offices.
-Occupancy is expected to occur during the second quarter of 2021.
 The base rent for the leased premises is approximately \$0.1 million per year.
 The Company also will be responsible for its pro rata share of any operating expenses, taxes and insurance expenses incurred in connection with the office building in which the leased premises are located.
 The initial term of the lease agreement is for a period of five years and five months and is scheduled to commence on June 1, 2021 and to expire on October 31, 2021.